 The Lowell Milken TAP Founder's Award is a great honor for a TAP school.
-Started in 2008, it is awarded each year to a school demonstrating exceptional implementation of TAPô: The System for Teacher and Student Advancement.
+Started in 2008, it is awarded each year to a school demonstrating proficient implementation of TAPô: The System for Teacher and Student Advancement.
 Created by TAP Founder Lowell Milken and funded by the Lowell Milken Family Foundation, the Award comes with a $50,000 cash prize for the school to use to help achieve its TAPô goals in subsequent school years.

 Lowell Milken TAP Founder's Award recipients are selected without their knowledge by the National Institute for Excellence in Teaching.
 Criteria include distinction in the following areas:

 - Proficient implementation of all four TAP elements;

 - Achievement according to state or federal measures; and